 Crop Residues, their Types, Management and Uses

-Crop residues are the materials left over after a crop harvest.
+Crop residues are the waste materials left over after a crop harvest in the form of leaves, stalks, stems, seeds, etc.

 crop residues

-They are generally used as feed, fodder, fiber and construction material.
+They are generally used as feed, fodder, fiber, and construction material.

 Types of crop residues